morner75/getMFdata/README.md

 ## Example

-This is a basic example which shows you how to retrieve data from various source.
+The following are basic examples which show you how to retrieve data from BOK and BIS sources.
 Some sources requires your API authentication before you can get access to data.

 ``` r
 library(getMFdata)